Curchorem: Education

-The town hosts some of the good educational schools in Goa.
-The prominent ones being The New Educational High School, Sarvodaya Educational Society, Guardian Angel High School, Smt C T Naik High School, Our Lady of Perpetual Succor Convent School, Shree Saraswati Prathamik Marathi Vidhyalaya, Fr.Agnelo Primary School and the newly introduced Cambridge School.
+The town's schools include The New Educational High School, Sarvodaya Educational Society, Guardian Angel High School, Smt C T Naik High School, Our Lady of Perpetual Succor Convent School, Shree Saraswati Prathamik Marathi Vidhyalaya, Fr.Agnelo Primary School and the newly introduced Cambridge School.

 The two schools for Higher Secondary Education are Guardian Angel Higher Secondary School and Smt.
 C.T.Naik Higher Secondary School.

 The town also has a Hotel Management School managed by the same management that runs the Guardian Angel High School.
 Also housed is an ITI (Industrial Training Institute) located in Cacora.
 There is also a college which imparts Polytechnic Diploma which is well known as Government Polytechnic, Curchorem (GPC) which offers courses in various disciplines.

 Also Sanjay School for Special Children is run in Pontemol.

 Fr.Agnelo School of Music and Performing Arts is run by Pilar Fathers which caters the musical study needs of the students of the area.

 The Pilar Fathers have played a vital role in promoting education in this area.
 Guardian Angel educational Complex provides education to more than 3000 students annually from nursery education to Degree Course in Hotel Management.

 Sports

-Curchorem have SAG Sports Complex with mini multipurpose sports hall, gymnasium & cricket ground.
-City also have a football ground.
+Curchorem has a SAG Sports Complex with mini multipurpose sports hall, gymnasium & cricket ground.
+City also has a football ground.

-Like the rest of Goa, football is the most popular sport in Curchorem.
-Guardian Angel Sports Club who play in Goa Professional League is from Curchorem.
+Like the rest of Goa, football is a popular sport in Curchorem.
+The Guardian Angel Sports Club plays in Goa Professional League.

 Another Sports Complex has been proposed which will come up behind Curchorem Post Office.
 This project will include Badminton, Basketball (Indoor & Outdoor Courts), Squash, Volleyball (Indoor & Outdoor Courts), Table Tennis, Billiards & Pool, Chess & Carrom, Swimming (Indoor & Outdoor Pools Including Competition Pools), Fitness Centre, Rock Climbing Wall, Running Track (Indoor), Tennis Courts, Cricket Practice Pitches (Indoor & Outdoor), Exhibition Gallery & Workshops, Library & Reading Room, Public Gardens & Children Play Area, Jogger's Track, Skating Rink.